oleenger/config/ssh/README.md

 > For inspiration only - Without warrant and support.

-Script to genereate ~/.ssh/config and browser proxy pac-file.
+Script to generate ~/.ssh/config and browser proxy pac-file.
 Input: `hosts.yaml`
 Output: `~/.ssh/config` and `PAC_FILE` (examples in `/output`)